ULL-ESIT-PL/babel-learning/doc/building-publishing.md

 Babel is a monorepo, so all packages are in the same repository.
 A few issues arise from this:

 - Installing dependencies for each of these packages can be a hard task.
-Specially with how many packages Babel has, there is a need of automating the installation of dependencies of each package.
+Specially due to the large number of packages Babel has, there is a need of automating the installation of dependencies of each package.
 - The internal dependencies between packages within the same repo also need to be resolved.
 Let us say that we want to install `@babel/parser` from `@babel/babel-core`.
 If we installed the dependency from a registry like npm, the version of the parser could not reflect the current state of the package if it has not been published.
 Also there is no need to install a package that we already have in our repository.
 Using relative paths from one package to another would not work neither.
 - If you change various packages, you may want a way to publish them all at the same time instead of one by one.